Sven and the Art of Computer Maintenance is the personal site of Sven Kiljan. Here I publish what interests me either

 The best way to describe my profession is as a blend of information science and information security.
 Currently I am employed at a small Dutch startup known as RedTeam Cyber Security.
 RedTeam is a company specialized in information security services for small and medium-sized enterprises, as well as providing security expertise for larger companies.
-Through RedTeam I am currently working at Achmea, the largest insurance company in the Netherlands.
+Through RedTeam I work for different clients.
+One example is Achmea, the largest insurance company in the Netherlands.

 My research consisted of exploring, expanding and evaluating usable security in online banking.
 For exploration, I examined 80 banks worldwide on which user authentication methods they employed for home and mobile banking, as well as on the applied communications security measures.
 A proposal was suggested by me to expand the existing options that banks have to authenticate transactions initiated by users, termed What You Enter Is What You Sign.
 This is a more secure and usable alternative to the well-known What You See Is What You Sign transaction authorization scheme.
 Also, I proposed two methods to compare and evaluate existing and new online banking authentication methods.
 My PhD thesis can be found here.
 I received my doctor’s degree in June 2017.